ArchiveTeam/grab-site/README.md

 To update grab-site, simply run the `~/gs-venv/bin/pip3 install ...` command used to install it originally (see above).

-To upgrade all of grab-site's dependencies, add the `--upgrade` argument (not advised unless you are having problems).

 After upgrading, stop `gs-server` with `kill` or ctrl-c, then start it again.
 Existing `grab-site` crawls will automatically reconnect to the new server.